patthomasrick/astr3450/README.md

 Besides the excellent choice of location, HI-SEAS has carefully designed their habitat to as closely as possible represent the conditions and constraints that astronauts would have to face.
 This includes a twenty minute communication delay between the base and mission control as well as complete self-sufficiency part from occasional cargo drops.

 {% include image.html url="images/habitat.jpg" description="The Mars Base Habitat.
 Featured in the center of the image is the dome that the candidates live and work in.
-The shipping crate pictures to the right of the dome is an external lab.
+The shipping crate pictures to the right of the dome is an external lab as well as airlock.
 Photo credits to the HI-SEAS project." %}

 The habitat in question is a dome that is 36 feet in diameter, complete with a kitchen, dining room, bathroom, shower, lab, exercise room, common spaces, and six bedrooms.
 The dome is split into two floors: the first floor, which is most of the common and work rooms, and the second floor, which is bedrooms and a half-bathroom.
 In addition, there an external lab connected to the back of the habitat.